OIM3640/resources/syllabus_2025spring.md

 ## Private Repository for the Course

-The first task in this course will be to set up a private repository on GitHub for all Python programs related to the class.
+You will be asked to set up a private repository on GitHub for all Python programs related to the class.
 The instructor will provide a demonstration of how to do this and guide you through the process at the beginning of the semester.
 Most classwork including in-class activities/exercises and quizzes will be committed and pushed to this repository.
-This repository will serve as your personal classwork project and will be kept private on GitHub.
-It is crucial that you frequently update this repository, as all the classwork will be evaluated based on the content and organization of the repository.
-Please note that this repository should not to be confused with the final project repository.
+This repository will serve as your personal classwork project and will be kept private on GitHub. **It is crucial that you frequently update this repository, as all the classwork will be evaluated based on the content and organization of the repository.** Please note that this repository should not to be confused with the final project repository.

 ## In-Class Exercises: